JPrendy/module-kotlin-application/README.md

-# template-repository
+# Module Kotlin Application

 ## Description

-The existing repository is a template, I can generate new repositories with the same directory structure, branches, and files.
+A Kotlin Application that contains an Android module/library that is structurally the same as an Android app module, but can be reused in many other projects.

 ## Contents